entando/entando-docs/vuepress/docs/next/tutorials/samples/customer-portal.md

 ``` bash
 ent bundler from-git -r https://github.com/nshaw/customerportal-content-bundle.git -d | ent kubectl apply -n entando -f -
 ```
-2. Log into your App Builder.
+2. Log into the App Builder.

-3. Select Repository from the left menu.
-Two Customer Portal bundles will be visible in the repository. `Install` the latest version of both bundles.
+3. Go to `Repository` from the left navigation bar.
+Two Customer Portal bundles will be visible there. `Install` the latest version of both bundles.

 4. To navigate to your Portal:
-   * from the left menu →  `Page` → `Mangement`
+   * From the sidebar →  `Page` → `Management`
-   * find `Customer Portal` under `Page Tree` list
+   * Find the `Customer Portal` page
-   * from the `Actions` pull-down menu →  `View Published Page`
+   * From the `Actions` pull-down menu →  `View Published Page`

 ## Configuration
 ### Administrators
 In order to configure the Customer Portal and its users, the administrator will need Jira Service Management and Entando Identity Management System credentials.
 The administrator can create and configure users and groups, assign roles and projects, and track service tickets.
 They can also customize the ticketing system.

 ::: tip Notes:
-* The built-in mapper for email must be enabled on the server client so that user accounts can be retrieved from Jira, and tickets created can use that account information.
+* The built-in mapper for email must be enabled on the server client so that user accounts can be retrieved from Jira and new tickets can use that account information.

-* Use the cp_admin_config.page to configure the Customer Portal to connect to JIRA Service Management.
+* Use the cp_admin_config.page to configure the Customer Portal to connect to Jira Service Management.

-* Configure the Customer Portal to let it work with a specific Jira Service Management instance.
+* Configure the Customer Portal to accomodate a specific Jira Service Management instance.
 :::

 ### Jira Service Management